0xEddie/space-tourism-brochure/README.md

 ![Page styles](/src/assets/page-styles.png)

-4. Using the picture tag to use better image formats, while allowing the browser to fallback to older formats if the newer formats are unsupported.
+4. Using the picture tag to use newer and better image formats (like .webp), while allowing the browser to fallback to older formats if the newer formats are unsupported (like .jpg or .png).

 ```jsx
 <picture srcSet="/src/assets/crew/image-douglas-hurley.webp" type="image/webp">